Kurento/kurento/source/user/intro.rst

    *Some Media Elements provided out of the box by Kurento*

-To better understand these concepts it is recommended to take a look to the sections :doc:`/features/kurento_modules` and :doc:`/features/kurento_protocol`.
-You can also take a look at the API SDK implementations in :doc:`/features/kurento_client`.
+For example:

+* The **WebRtcEndpoint** is able to send and receive :term:`WebRTC` media streams.
+* The **PlayerEndpoint** can be used to consume media from **RTSP**, **HTTP**, or local sources.
+* The **RecorderEndpoint** can store media streams into a local or remote file system.
+* The **FaceOverlayFilter** is a simple Computer Vision example that detects people's faces on the video streams, to add an overlay image on top of them.

+Jump straight into the :doc:`/user/tutorials` to see practical examples of all these elements, used in applications built with kurento.

-Furthermore, Kurento has a plugin API that allows you to :doc:`write your own modules </user/writing_modules>`!
+To learn more, read the section about :doc:`/features/kurento_modules`.
+Furthermore, remember that Kurento has a plugin API that allows you to :doc:`write your own modules </user/writing_modules>`!